 Location: Puli, Hu-Toushan in Nantou county of Taiwan (虎頭山)

 It’s another hour’s drive to our third and last destination of the day – CingJing Farm.
 Free-roaming wooly sheep grace pass visitors nonchalantly, granting lots of wefie opportunities with them!

 Location: No. 170, Renhe Road, Ren’ai Township, Nantou County, 546 [南投縣仁愛鄉仁和路170號]

 Night falls, but that’s when Taichung becomes even more energetic and alive!
 We headed to Taichung’s most famous night market, Feng Chia Night Market 逢甲夜市 for dinner.

 It’s insane how many times we had to stop and reach for our wallets just stepping into the market for ten minutes!
 All my senses were being attacked!
-It was an involuntary and uncontrollable, we succumbed to all the awesome-smelling/looking/tasting foods!
+It was involuntary and uncontrollable, and we succumbed to all the awesome-smelling/looking/tasting foods!